Doctrinally Sound and Intellectually Stimulating Start Your Journey

 The lack of physical separation between “school” and “home” can make it difficult for online students to disconnect, leading to persistent spiritual and mental fatigue.
 This constant pressure is detrimental to one's walk with God.

 Schedule and protect weekly Sabbath rest—a full day free from academic work, professional duties, and digital overload.
 Intentionally budget time for spiritual renewal, whether through a silent retreat, a day trip to nature, or an extended time of fasting and prayer.
-This rhythmic rest is a vital act of trusting God’s provision (Psalm 127:2).
+This rhythmic rest is a vital act of trusting God's provision.

 Even without daily office hours, the faculty and staff of APC Bible College continue to be a crucial resource for spiritual guidance and mentorship.
 They are not merely instructors; they are experienced ministry leaders.